 Josh Shapiro, the Trails Forever crew supervisor, hiked part of the Trillium Gap Trail with FOTS members after the ceremony to show them improvements made to the trail.

-As crew supervisor, Shapiro is responsible for working with GSMNP staff to map out the restoration projects, order the materials, make staffing decisions, coordinate the restoration work, and supervise any volunteers.
+As crew supervisor, Shapiro is responsible for working with GSMNP staff to map out the restoration projects and then oversees the project — ordering materials, making staffing decisions, coordinating the restoration work, and supervising any volunteers.
 I contacted him about the Trillium Gap Trail restoration, and he answer questions and provided before and after photos of the trail and of crew members and volunteers.

 FOTS: How were materials transported to the different locations on the trail?

 Josh Shapiro: The Park Mule Team was able to transport locust logs to different sections of the trail and resupplied the NPS and ACE Crews staying on Mt.
 LeConte with food and gear throughout the 2020 season.
 The NPS Crew and ACE Crew did most of the heavy lifting as far as transporting tools/equipment and locust logs to each project site.
 This year the work took place between Grotto Falls and Mt.
 LeConte (approx. 5.4 miles).

 FOTS: What are several improvements to the trail that will help those who hike to Grotto Falls?